dataartisan/nat-algebra-haskell/README.md

-This example is intended to convey several key ideas:
+This example, based on chapter three of Richard Bird's Introduction to Functional Programming using Haskell (2nd ed.) and section two of Erik Meijer's banana paper, is intended to convey several key ideas:

 - Definition of natural numbers as a very simple sublinear recursive algebraic data type.
 Think of Nat as structurally equivalent to List